Wondering if an Instagram influencer you want to work with has fake followers? Here’s what to look for to spot phony accounts and dishonest...

 And it goes without saying but buying fake followers on Instagram is not the way to go.

 Because your genuine followers and customers can detect spammers just like you can.

-If you’re a brand struggling to build an authentic Instagram following, we feel you.
-Competition is fierce right now and standing out from the crowd is tough.
-That’s where Statusphere can help.
+If you’re a brand struggling to build an authentic Instagram following and presence, Statusphere can help.

 This article was first published in September 2018.
 It was last updated October 1, 2022.